-Christopher Yates has been the Director of Administration at the British Museum since 2008.
+Christopher Yates is currently Deputy Director at the British Museum. where he previously served as Director of Administration since 2008.
 He has responsibility for strategic planning, finance, human resources, information systems, governance, legal support, fundraising, events, and a number of commercial activities.
 He joined the British Museum from the National Gallery where he worked for ten years, initially in the Finance Department and ultimately as the Director of Resources.

 Christopher qualified as a chartered accountant at PWC (Coopers & Lybrand Deloitte) where he specialised in the media, entertainment and technology sectors.

 He is a Trustee and the Treasurer of the House of Illustration and was a Trustee of ICOM UK (the International Council of Museums).